Fire tears through Island restaurant, destroys pier

 “Until we’ve got all the hotspots put out, or we wait until the hotspots dissipate, we’re not even going to attempt to get out there,” Pigg said.

-Out in the bay this morning, the winds had diminished, but rafts of flotsam that appeared to be pilings from the burned pier were floating between the site of the fire and the causeway, creating a navigational hazard.
+Out in the bay, the winds had diminished, but a raft of flotsam that appeared to be pilings from the burned pier was floating between the site of the fire and the causeway, creating a potential navigation hazard.

-The pier itself, was mostly gone, with only the far end of it appearing undamaged.
+The pier itself is mostly gone, with only the far end of it appearing undamaged.

+“From a Coast Guard perspective, right now there is a team on-scene just kind of monitoring for any pollution or debris that may drift away,” said Petty Officer 2nd Class Ryan Dickinson stationed at Coast Guard Sector Houston-Galveston.
+“Right now there’s nothing in the water that they’re aware of, but they’re broadcasting an MISB (Marine Safety Information Broadcast) over the radio just to ensure that people in the area are aware of the incident, and they’re kind of on the lookout just in case something squeaks by.”

+“They’re monitoring for pollution as well, and Marine Safety Detachment Brownsville should be out there now, or soon, just to assess the situation,” Dickinson added in an interview just before noon.

-The restaurant at 1 Padre Blvd. was popular with locals and tourists alike, serving breakfast lunch and dinner.
-The restaurant also offered to cook the catch of any successful anglers.
+The restaurant at 1 Padre Blvd. was popular with locals and tourists alike, serving breakfast, lunch and dinner.
+The restaurant also offered to cook the catch of successful anglers.

+Asked if he had plans to rebuild, Friedman answered in the affirmative.

+“Oh, of course.
+It’s in our plan, yes,” he said.
+“The reality is to be determined, but of course that’s our plan. … We’re fighters.”